rmupap/rmupap.github.io/admissions/index.md

 ---

 <p class="message">
-	Welcome to the admissions section of Rocky Mountain University of Health Profession's developing physician assistant program (RMUoHP-PAP)!
-What an exciting time to pursue your dream of becoming a physician assistant (PA)!
+	Welcome to the admissions section of Rocky Mountain University of Health Profession's (RMUoHP) developing Physician Assistant (PA) program!
+What an exciting time to pursue your dream of becoming a PA!
 We need you now, more than ever!
 </p>

 PAs are in high demand--and rightfully so.  **They provide a great breadth and depth of high quality healthcare services.
 We need dedicated individuals to join the profession and serve as exemplars in filling one of society’s greatest needs**.